GCBrito/PV-emulator/Simplified exponential model/README.md

 # _Usage instructions_

-**To use the emulator**, the user must manually insert the parameters listed above into main.cpp before uploading the firmware to the SPIN board.
+**To use the emulator**, edit `main.cpp` and set the parameters listed above **before** uploading the firmware to the SPIN board.
+For step-by-step guidance, see the [Tutorial](https://github.com/GCBrito/PV-emulator/blob/main/Tutorial.md).